 The most widely used rating systems for sustainable buildings in Europe are BREEAM (BRE Environmental Assessment Method) and LEED (Leadership in Energy and Environmental Design).
 These are used to rate buildings in terms of efficient utilisation of energy, water, and other resources in order to minimise their environmental burden, including waste and pollution.
 The number of buildings with such certification is expected to increase significantly in the future.

 The certification level is typically based on the number of credits or points awarded in the different categories.

 |Very Good||≥ 55%|

 These rating systems for buildings are now shaping the market for added-value glass products: many architects specialising in low energy buildings are incorporating large glazed areas in their designs.
-Besides other advantages such as primary energy consumption reduction, glass allows natural light to enter the building which results in increased comfort, productivity, health and wellbeing for the occupants.
+Besides other advantages such as reduction in primary energy consumption, glass allows natural light to enter the building which results in increased comfort, productivity, health and wellbeing for the occupants.
 These latest criteria are accounted for in the final score of the building rating systems.

 |LEED ratings||LEED v4|

 AGC Glass Europe is leading this green building revolution by actively developing sustainable products and promoting their use.
 Indeed it is setting a shining example (quite literally!) with its own fully sustainable headquarters.

 AGC Glass Europe’s headquarters in Belgium, which opened in 2013, is sustainable in operation just as in construction.